Parallel-in-Time/pySDC/pySDC/playgrounds/Hackfest 2022/README.rst

     > pytest pySDC/tests

 This will check if "all" went well and it will take about 30-60 minutes to complete, depending on your computer.
-If all goes well, you are now ready to play with pySDC.
+If all goes well, you are now ready to play with `pySDC`.

 Jupyter
 -------